List of Yazidi holy figures

 This is a list of holy figures (Xudan, Xas, Babçak, Mêr) in Yazidism.

 There are a total of 365 Yazidi holy figures venerated by Yazidis.
 Many Yazidi tribes and lineages are named after Yazidi holy figures and there are many temples and shrines built in their honor.
-Holy figures in Yazidism are designated by various special terms including Babçak, Xudan (lord, master, owner, holder, proprietor, protector, deity), Xas (selected, notable, special, elite) and Mêr which translates to (holy) man.
+Holy figures in Yazidism are designated by various special terms including Babçak, Xudan (lord, master, owner, holder, proprietor, protector), Xas (selected, notable, special, elite) and Mêr which translates to (holy) man.
 According to Yazidi belief God is almighty and absolute, and the Xudans are a part of His power, moreover, in relation to nature, Yazidis believe in Xudans for most of natural elements and phenomena and they are regarded as divine powers that have control over these phenomena.
 In Yazidi mythology, the Xudans appeared after the creation of the world for the four elements of nature and their manifestations.

 Sheikhs

 Below is a list of Yazidi holy figures belonging or associated with Sheikh caste: